 For the past 60 years, DOWL has been recognized as an established, highly reputable, civil engineering firm, recognizing that the foundation of our past, present, and our future is our people.
 DOWL’s foundation is built upon four core values: Inclusion, Integrity, Innovation, and Inspiration.
 These values are rooted in everything we do.
 As a valued partner on our engineering team, you will be one of the People Who Make It Happen!

 Are you passionate about water resources engineering?
 Do you want to be a lead engineer on complex and multidisciplinary projects?
 We have diverse projects and exciting new challenges and opportunities for you!

-DOWL is seeking an enthusiastic Water Resources Engineer to join our Water Supply and Wastewater group.
-DOWL’s team of Water Resource Engineers provides a wide range of services including water supply development, design of water distribution systems, storage tanks, pump stations, sanitary sewer collection systems and lift stations, and water and wastewater treatment systems Our projects and clients span the western United States from Alaska to Arizona and from Montana to Washington.
+DOWL is seeking an enthusiastic, self-motivated, and highly organized Water Resources Engineer to join our Water Practice in Montana.
+DOWL’s Water Practice provides a wide range of services including hydrologic and hydraulic modeling and design for bridge replacements, one-dimensional and two-dimensional hydraulic modeling of floodplains, stormwater master planning and design, watershed modeling, hydrologic and hydraulic modeling and design for rehabilitation of dams, condition assessment and rehabilitation design of hydraulic structures, and stream restoration and fish passage design Our projects and clients span the western United States from Alaska to Arizona and from Montana to Washington.
 The position will involve a wide range of responsibilities and work assignments, including both office and field work.

-Assist with Project and Task Manager work for moderate to complex, interdisciplinary projects
+Project and Task Manager for complex, interdisciplinary projects

-Conduct periodic site visits to construction sites to monitor quality and progress of work
+Conduct periodic site visits to construction sites to monitor quality and progress of the work.